-The Kratzerians would analyze:
+These theorists would analyze:

-If you believe P, you ought to believe $\ensuremath{\mathbb{Q}}.$ in the same sort of way.
+If you believe P, you ought to believe Q.

+In the same sort of way.
 On these views, it's a mistake to think we that we have an independent sentence "If you believe P, then you believe Q" that offers multiple scopes (surrounding the consequent, or surrounding the whole conditional) for "Ought" to occupy.

 A different challenge comes from Mark Schroeder, who argues for different reasons that the relevant, "deliberative" uses of "Ought" don't in fact take sentential complements.
-(His positive picture of how these sentences work is also different from Kratzer's.)
+His positive picture of how these sentences work is also different from Kratzer's.
+See Schroeder's "Oughts, agents, and actions," Philosophical Review 120 (2011), 1-41.